 Naturalisation: basic rules include 5 years of residency in the UK and also a 1 year wait after obtaining Indefinite Leave to Remain (ILR).
 There is an exception for spouses and civil partners of UK citizens.

 In practice, for most people this means 6 years, not 5 years, as many think.
-In most cases you’d need 5 years of working in the UK to achieve ILR, so with an extra year after that it prolongs a wait for Citizenship to 6 years.
+In most cases you’d need 5 years of working in the UK to achieve ILR, so with an extra year after that it prolongs your wait for Citizenship to 6 years.
 Some have to wait longer because they would not qualify for ILR after 5 years in the UK, such as those on Student visas cannot count it towards ILR (unless applying on the basis of Long Residence 10 years).

-So, once you have ILR, you can wait for 12 months and then apply for Naturalisation as a British Citizen.
+Once you have ILR, you can wait for 12 months and then apply for Naturalisation as a British Citizen.